 Some targeted drugs, such as imatinib (Gleevec) and nilotinib (Tasigna), can affect cells with changes in C-KIT.
-If you have a melanoma that started in one of these places, your doctor may test your melanoma cells for changes in the C-KIT gene, which might mean that one of these drugs could be helpful.
+If you have an advanced melanoma that started in one of these places, your doctor may test your melanoma cells for changes in the C-KIT gene, which might mean that one of these drugs could be helpful.

-Drugs that target different gene changes are also being studied in clinical trials (see What’s new in melanoma skin cancer research?).
+Drugs that target different gene changes are also being studied in clinical trials (see What’s New in Melanoma Skin Cancer Research?).